 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are looking for ways to help offset these future higher education costs.

-The table below shows the average one-year costs in 2020 for different types of NJ colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of New Jersey colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
 Rising tuition is a major driver in these increased higher education costs.
 Tuition at a 4-year university in NJ rose 14% (ranked 35th worst in the US), while a 2-year or trade school increased their tuition by 20 percent.

 529 Tax Benefits for New Jersey Residents

 New Jersey offers tax benefits and deductions when savings are put into your child's 529 savings plan.

 Unfortunately New Jersey does not offer any tax benefits for socking away funds in a 529 account for your child.
 Thankfully, NJ residents can open an account in any other state that lets them.

 New Jersey has two 529 savings programs, both managed by Franklin Templeton Investments.
 One 529 plan is direct-sold and available only to New Jersey residents (NJBEST), and the other is sold nationwide through financial advisors (Franklin Templeton 529 College Savings Plan).

 |Fees:||Program management fee of 0.1% of assets each year. $25 annual maintenance fee, waived for New Jersey residents.|